SummaryRead the full fact sheet

-Fluids keep your body hydrated.
-Without them your body won’t function optimally.
+Fluids keep your body hydrated; without them your body won’t function at its best.

 If you don’t drink enough fluid:

-- Your body temperature and heart rate will rise.
+- Your body temperature and heart rate may rise.
 That’s because when the total amount of water in your body is below normal level (hypohydration) your body can’t properly regulate heat.

 - You may feel more fatigued than usual.

-- You won’t think clearly – your motor control, decision-making abilities and concentration will decrease.
+- You may not be able to think clearly – your motor control, decision-making abilities and concentration may be impaired.

-- Your body’s functions will slow – this includes gastric emptying, so you may feel uncomfortable in your stomach.
+- Your body’s functions may slow down – this includes gastric emptying, so you may feel uncomfortable in your stomach.

-- Your performance in sport or exercise won’t be as good as it could be.
+- Your performance in sport or exercise may not be as good as it could be.
 The impact is even worse when you’re active and dehydrated in hot conditions.

-The simple solution is, of course, to drink enough fluids, and regularly, when you exercise.
+The simple solution is, of course, to drink enough fluids when you exercise.
 Make fluid replacement a priority when you’re physically active.

 Drinking enough fluids will help to maintain your concentration and performance, increase your endurance, and prevent excessive elevations in heart rate and body temperature.
 It’s all about sufficient hydration.